 Polaskia chichipe (Rol.-Goss.)
 Backeb.

 Cereus chichipe (basionym), Cereus mixtecensis, Lemaireocereus chichipe, Lemaireocereus mixtecensis, Myrtillocactus chichipe

-Polaskia chichipe is a columnar, tree-like cactus, up to 16.5 feet (5 m) tall, usually with a short trunk which branches freely at the top as it matures.
+Polaskia chichipe is a columnar, tree-like cactus, up to 16.5 feet (5 m) tall, usually with a short trunk that branches freely at the top as it matures.
 The stems are greenish-grey, curved, each having 9 to 12 acute, wavy ribs.
-Each areole has 6 to 7 radial spines up to 2 inches (5 cm) long and one longer central spine, grayish in color.
+Each areole has 6 to 7 radial spines up to 2 inches (5 cm) long and one longer grayish central spine.
 The flowers are small and yellowish-green or pinkish-white in color.
 They are followed by edible fruits up to 1.2 inches (3 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Like most cacti, Cereus are fairly, low-maintenance and hardy.
 Make sure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for the best results.
 If the roots have become black or overly soft, the cactus could be experiencing root rot.
 Cut away the affected parts and replant them.
 Most gardeners interested in cacti should be able to cultivate these without much problem.